 The things we hear create stereotypes: What we learn from other people and the broader society

 Of course, we can learn from people whether they say anything or not.
 Three Italian psychologists(Castelli, Zogmaister, and Tomelleri, 2009) measured White children’s attitudes about both White and Black people.
 (Immigration from Africa to Italy has been a controversial issue in recent years.)
 Two-thirds of the children said they would prefer a White playmate to a Black playmate, and many of them described White people in more positive terms than they described Black people.
 The researchers also measured the attitudes of the children’s parents.
 The parents answered straightforward, explicit questions (e.g., “Black immigrants have jobs that Italians should have.”).
 They also took the Implicit Association Test (IAT), a measure of how quickly people associate positive and negative terms with Black and White faces.
 (The speed of our responses to pairs of words or concepts is a good measure of how strongly the two are connected in our minds.)

 The best predictor of those White children’s level of explicit prejudice toward Black people?
 The mother’s implicit prejudice as measured by the IAT.
 The children picked up subtle cues from their mothers, and used them–not the mothers’ explicit statements–to form their own stereotypes.

 Sometimes the cues aren’t so subtle.
 The next time you hear someone describe anti-Arab sentiments as the result of 9/11, remind yourself of Jack Shaheen’s analysis of movie portrayals of Arabs from the early 20th century on: Reel Bad Arabs.
 In the wake of the 9/11 attacks, we were culturally primed to see all Arabs as basically alike, making it difficult to distinguish between those were really are violent and those who are not.

 The way we remember creates stereotypes: Illusory correlations

 We are made such that we notice distinctive things—a single O in a field of Xs, a child in a group of adults, or a small number of women in a group comprised largely of men.
 What happens when two distinctive things occur simultaneously?
-We pay lots of attention, and we remember them especially well.
-Their memorability then leads us to over-estimate their frequency, resulting in a stereotyped view.
+We exaggerate the frequency with which it happens.